 (2) Any bond lodged with the Commission in relation to any approval, permit or certificate shall be applied by the Commission in such circumstances, for such purposes and in such manner as the Minister may direct, and may be discharged by the Commission as to the whole or any part.

-(3) A Judge may, on the application of the Commission and on being satisfied that any condition of the bond has been broken, assign the bond to the Commission or to any other person and the Commission or other person to whom the bond has been assigned is or the executors or administrators of the estate of that other person are, upon the assignment, entitled to sue upon the bond in his or their own name or names, as if the bond had, in the first instance, been given to him or them and also to receive, in trust for all persons interested, the full amount recoverable in respect of the breach of a condition of the bond.
+(3) A judge may, on the application of the Commission and on being satisfied that any condition of the bond has been broken, assign the bond to the Commission or to any other person and the Commission or other person to whom the bond has been assigned is or the executors or administrators of the estate of that other person are, upon the assignment, entitled to sue upon the bond in his or their own name or names, as if the bond had, in the first instance, been given to him or them and also to receive, in trust for all persons interested, the full amount recoverable in respect of the breach of a condition of the bond.

 (4) Where a bond enures in respect of the renewal or further renewal of an approval, a permit or a certificate, the insurer may by notice in writing given to the Commission determine its liability under the bond in respect of any act or default that may be done or made after the current approval or permit expires.